 It always worked, and he got many deals.

-Most of the time, he would simply invite all of these people (men, for 99.9% of them) on holidays to France.
-During that time, he would take them to the best parties in the country, on the best trips in the best places, and to the best restaurants where he would offer them…girls.
+In exchange for a meeting, he would invite generals on holiday to France.
+During that time, he would take them to the best parties in the country, on the best trips in the best places, and to the best hotels where he would offer them…girls.

-In his city of Deauville, when Bernard wasn’t looking for deals, he walked around looking for pretty girls.
-As soon as he saw one, he’d chat her up, invite her out in his white chauffeur-driven Rolls Royce, and he would party with her until the end of the night — all drinks included.
+When Bernard wasn’t looking for deals, he was out looking for pretty girls.
+As soon as he saw one, he’d chat her up, invite her out in his white chauffeur-driven Rolls Royce, and he’d party with her until the end of the night — all drinks included.

 The girls would decide who would spend the night with the general.

-From my perspective, putting such talent into the service of the ugliest sides in human nature is a tremendous waste.
+Putting such a talent to the service of the ugliest parts of human nature is, to my opinion, a tragedy.